 -demonstrated video editing and photography skills

--no diploma or certificate is required, as we will train the employee
+-no diploma or certificate is required

 -high level of computer competency needed

 The setting will provide experience in working as a team, working collaboratively with other programs and exhibitions, and the importance of preserving history for future generations.

 This position is seasonal full-time and suitable for a university or college student.

 This position's start date is TBD.
 The position ends on August 31st, 2023.